hard-nett/docs/docs/terp-core/keys/multisig.md

 ### Step 2: Create the multisig transaction

-We want to send 5 OSMO from our multisig account to `terp1rgjxswhuxhcrhmyxlval0qa70vxwvqn2e0srft`.
+We want to send 5 TERPfrom our multisig account to `terp1rgjxswhuxhcrhmyxlval0qa70vxwvqn2e0srft`.

 ```bash
 terpd tx bank send \